spielhoelle/amnesty/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.15 =
+* Bug Fix: When adding [submit_time] in Contact Form 7 mails, the value might not match what is in the DB depending on your locale setting.
+* Bug Fix: In the CFDB admin page, the WP Footer would appear on top of the CFDB table when it had a lot of entries.
+The "wpfooter" is not hidden on that page.

 = 2.10.14 =
 * New: [in] and [!in] operators for filters, for example filter="name[in]Mike,John,Tom"